About

 Place the sugar and water in a bowl and make sure all the sugar is moistened with water.
 I prefer not to stir it, and simply move the pan around gently to distribute the water.

-TIP – if you’re worried about crystallizing the sugar, then substitute about 3 – 4 tbsp of the sugar with an equal amount of corn syrup.
+If you’re worried about crystallizing the sugar, then substitute about 3 – 4 tbsp of the sugar with an equal amount of corn syrup.
+I use this technique when making honeycomb candy or homemade marshmallows.

 Uncover and allow the sugar to cook.
 Keep an eye on it, especially when the sugar starts to turn yellow in color.
 Swirl the pan to make sure the sugar cooks evenly.